OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-21.md

 The well, which the leaders dug, which the nobles of the people hollowed out with sceptres and staffs.”
 Then they went from the wilderness to Mattanah,

 ## Numbers 21:19
-from Mattanah to Nahaliel, from Nahaliel to Bamoth,
+from Mattanah they travelled to Nahaliel, and from Nahaliel they went to Bamoth,

 ## Numbers 21:20
 and from Bamoth to the valley in the land of Moab, at the top of Pisgah, which overlooks the wasteland.